Breaking down the No Surprises Act & Good Faith Estimates

 3. Patients can be held liable only for their in-network cost-sharing amount, though providers and insurers have the opportunity to negotiate reimbursement.
 No benchmark reimbursement amount will be set.

-4. Providers and insurers have access to an independent dispute resolution (IDR) process to settle reimbursement disputes.
+4. Healthcare providers and insurers have access to an independent dispute resolution (IDR) process to settle reimbursement disputes.

 Advanced EOBs need to include the following pieces of information as quoted from the AHA: